jillesvangurp/stellar-kotlin-client/README.md

 # Inbot Stellar Kotlin Wrapper

 The Inbot Stellar Kotlin Wrapper wraps the official Stellar java sdk with some Kotlin specific goodness.
-The intent is to get rid of a lot of boilerplate and make it easy to create accounts, work with a standalone container, and do transactions.

-**This is a work in progress.** APIs may change, refactoring may happen, etc. When this changes we'll remove this notice.
-Keeping the example  below is a bit of a PITA, so refer to the tests and API documentation (gradle dokka) for the current state.
+The main goal for the library is to get rid of a lot of boilerplate that is needed for using the Java SDK.
+This is done by leveraging features in Kotlin to add extension methods to the official APIs, introduce DSL style APIs for things like transactions, etc.

 The plan is to keep on adding convenience methods.

-**IMPORTANT** This currently depends on a fork of the java SDK that we created for a [pull request](https://github.com/stellar/java-stellar-sdk/pull/132).
-This shades the dependencies and updates some of them as well.
+**IMPORTANT** This currently depends on a fork of the java SDK that we created for a [pull request](https://github.com/stellar/java-stellar-sdk/issues/141).
+TThis gets rid of the jersey dependency in the SDK.
+After this is merged, we will likely release a 1.0 of this project.

 # Features